Marcao02/complaw-deeptech/sct2/commonform_single_doc_template_version1/schema/README.md

 A cftemplate may have a control variable which switches on or off a data variable.
 If the data variable is switched off by the control variable, then that data variable may be safely omitted from the input JSON object; the JSON will still be valid.

 It is possible to reduce any given cftemplate to a _dependency signature_, which can be used to validate any given JSON object.
-The cftemplate includes all of the control logic and all of the blanks, but no other verbiage.
+The dependency signature includes all of the control logic and all of the blanks, but no other verbiage.

 Why is this more useful than just filling the cftemplate and then rendering the form to see what blanks remain?
 Because maybe we want to run the validation on the client side, in addition to validating the form on the server side, and we don't want to push the whole cftemplate to the client.

+In the short term though it would be okay to just fill the cftemplate with whatever the user provides, then fill the form using the same, and see if any blanks remain.

 # Computing the Dependencies